Bridge Pose -Setu Bandha Sarvangasana

 - If you start to feel comfortable in this pose try relaxing the buttocks and keep the thighs engaged and lift the hips up higher.

 - You can lift one leg straight up to the ceiling.

-- If you want to make the pose more restorative, place a support under the sacrum (like a yoga block or folded towel) and let your weight rest on the support.
+- If you want to make the pose more restorative, place a support like a yoga block or folded towel under your sacrum (just above your tailbone) and let your weight rest on the support.